Tvirus5087/WhispersOfMara/README.md

 How to use Wabbajack: https://wiki.wabbajack.org/user_documentation/Installing%20a%20Modlist.html It is important to note that downloads can fail.
 Simply click retry.
 There are numerous reasons as to why, including network issues or outages for example.
 Please press retry.  - Depending on the file it may take several attempts.

 Requirements: Skyrim Special Edition Version 1170.
+STEAM BUILDS ONLY NOT COMPATIBLE WITH GOG.
 If you have downgraded for other lists, installation may fail.
 In that case please make a back up and reinstall skyrim.
 Wabbajack will make copies of your plugins and patch them to make them match mine.
 Anniversary edition is NOT required, however having it installed is ok.
 System Requirements (recommended but feel free to download and tweak to your system) -Windows 10/11
 -8GB VRAM minimum 12 or 16gb recommended - You can use VRAMr at your own accord if you do not have sufficient VRAM.
 Most textures are 2k but there are some 4K namely for large or important textures.